Shahbazsk1/Birthday-Wisher-via-Email/README.md

 <ul>
   <li>Never share your real Gmail password in code.</li>
   <li>Use Gmail App Passwords for this.</li>
-  <li>Alternatively, store credentials securely in environment variables or a .env file.</li>
 </ul>

 <h3>✅ Step-by-Step: Use Gmail App Password</h3>